seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **LORENZO**
 No, pray thee, let it serve for table-talk;
-’ Then, howso’er thou speak’st, ’mong other things
+' Then, howso'er thou speak'st, 'mong other things
 I shall digest it.

 **JESSICA**
-Well, I’ll set you forth.
+Well, I'll set you forth.

 *Exeunt*